NVIDIA/spark-rapids/docs/tuning-guide.md

 Allocating memory on a GPU can be an expensive operation.
 RAPIDS uses a pooling allocator called [RMM](https://github.com/rapidsai/rmm) to mitigate this overhead.
-By default, on startup the plugin will allocate `90%` (`0.9`) of the memory on the GPU and keep it as a pool that can be allocated from.
+By default, on startup the plugin will allocate `90%` (`0.9`) of the _available_ memory on the GPU and keep it as a pool that can be allocated from.
 If the pool is exhausted more memory will be allocated and added to the pool.
 Most of the time this is a huge win, but if you need to share the GPU with other [libraries](additional-functionality/ml-integration.md) that are not aware of RMM this can lead to memory issues, and you may need to disable pooling.